We're here to help

 New market, old risks

-While eBay business insurance can’t fix all these problems, it helps with other things: like stock that does harm, stock that gets trashed or disappears, staff complaints, or injuries to someone your business comes into contact with (surprisingly possible even with social distancing).
+Like stock that does harm, stock that gets trashed or disappears, cyber attacks, staff complaints, or injuries to someone your business comes into contact with.

-More often than not, a comprehensive eBay business insurance policy includes:
+More often than not, a comprehensive eBay sellers' business insurance policy includes:

-• Employers’ liability insurance to cover the people who work with/for you, including employees, volunteers and apprentices, for illness and/or injury.
+• Employers’ liability insurance to cover the people who work with or for you, including any employees, volunteers, or apprentices, for work-related illnesses and injuries.

-• Stock and property insurance to cover your stock if it gets damaged or stolen.
-This often goes hand-in-hand with business interruption insurance, which covers you if a fire, flood or other unexpected event (hopefully not all three) prevents you from trading from your usual business premises.
+• Business interruption insurance to cover your lost income if a fire, flood, or other unexpected event (though hopefully not all three) stops you from trading from your usual business premises.

 Risk tips for eBay sellers

-To mitigate your risks for running into a claim, try these on for size:
+To reduce your risks of running into a claim, try these on for size:

 • Protect your business premises.
 Are all electrical items and wires checked regularly?
-Are your gutters and drains cleared to minimise floods?
-Are you living and working in a flood risk area?
+Is your business based in a flood-risk area?
 If so, have you signed up for local flood watch warnings?

 • Clear the path for the postman.
 Have you removed all trip hazards/dangerous dogs from your front garden?
 Your time-pressed posties and couriers will thank you for it.
 And you’ll avoid a claim for injury or damage.